-On the 10th anniversary of what can be termed as a devasting crisis, we seek to take stock on how the crisis taught some key investment lessons.
+On the 10th anniversary of what can be termed a devasting crisis, we seek to take stock of how the crisis taught some key investment lessons.

-Before we start with the lessons taught by this crisis, let us take a quick sneak peak at the economic recession of 2008:
+Before we start with the lessons taught by this crisis, let us take a quick sneak peek at the economic recession of 2008:

-It started in 2007 with a crisis in the subprime mortgage sector (lending to people who may have difficulty in maintaining repayment schedule).
-One of the largest organizations Lehman Brothers declared themselves as bankrupt.
+It started in 2007 with a crisis in the subprime mortgage sector (lending to people who may have difficulty maintaining repayment schedules).
+One of the largest organizations, Lehman Brothers, declared itself bankrupt.

 The announcement resulted in the global financial system collapsing.